OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Installing-the-Console-Component-Command-Line-Install.md

-The Console can also be installed using the command line.
+The Console can be installed using the Omega's command line.

 >For information on how to access the Omega's command line, follow this [guide to connecting to the Omega's Terminal](#connecting-to-the-omega-terminal)